 Anywho, I wanted something with a little Asian flare so I grabbed the soy sauce.
 Then I needed to add an acid and sugar so I grabbed the dijon mustard and honey.
 Then I worried that the dijon wasn't acidic enough so I grabbed the balsamic.
 A bit of garlic later and I was pretty happy.
 I cut up the country ribs and marinated them all day relatively hopeful that everything would be tasty.

-Then I grilled these bad boys and the clouds parted and the sun shone bright and birds started to sing and everything else went quiet because everybody at the table was too busy eating to utter a word.
-It was glorious (glorious like Will Ferrell said it in Old School when he almost died and saw Blue).
+AND THEN...
+I grilled these bad boys and the clouds parted and the sun shone bright and birds started to sing and everything else went quiet because everybody at the table was too busy eating to utter a word.
+It was glorious ("glorious" like Will Ferrell said it in Old School when he almost died and saw Blue).

 Honey Dijon Marinated Pork Kebabs

 2 pounds country ribs*

 1/4 cup honey

 3 cloves garlic, minced

 Cut the ribs into 2" pieces and place in a large zip-top bag.

 Whisk together honey, dijon, soy sauce, garlic and balsamic vinegar until thoroughly combined.
 Reserve 1/3 cup marinade and set aside.
 Pour the remaining marinade over the pork.
 Seal zip-top bag, refrigerate and marinate 6-8 hours.